randa-mu/loops-2025-onlyswaps-workshop/README.md

-# ONLYswaps hacker house workshop
+# only swaps hacker house workshop

 In this workshop, you're going to build a simple smart contract that will move an ERC20 token, RUSD, from Base Sepolia to AVAX fuji.
-It will use the [ONLYswaps protocol](https://onlyswaps.dcipher.network), built on top of the [dcipher network](https://x.com/dciphernetwork) to execute, fulfil and verify the swap.
+It will use the [only swaps protocol](https://dcipher.network/only-swaps), built on top of the [dcipher network](https://x.com/dciphernetwork) to execute, fulfil and verify the swap.

 ## Setup
 First, you will need to install the following packages: